mjou-ut/bedo/README.md

-## Better Dockerfile, for everybody
+## Use Dockerfiles, not docker fails